-In a single lifetime the Mongol Empire went from a confederation of steppe tribes to the largest contiguous land empire the world has ever seen — roughly 24 million square kilometres, from Korea to the gates of Hungary.
+In a single lifetime, after Genghis Khan was proclaimed ruler of all Mongols at the kurultai of 1206, the Mongol Empire went from a confederation of steppe tribes to the largest contiguous land empire the world has ever seen — roughly 24 million square kilometres, from Korea to the gates of Hungary.
 No one before or since has conquered so much so fast.

 It could not hold.
 The empire was too vast to rule from one centre, and after the death of Möngke Khan in 1259 it split into rival khanates that warred with each other.
 Each fragment then dissolved into the civilization it had conquered: the Ilkhanate turned Persian and Muslim, the Yuan turned Chinese until the Ming expelled it in 1368.
 The Mongols died less by defeat than by absorption — conquerors swallowed by the conquered.